 - When someone buys a gift certificate online through Gift Card Cafe: The gift certificate program requires a client’s contact information, and accepts their payment.
 I do not have access to the client’s credit card or other payment account numbers.

-- When a client pays for their massage at the time of the service: If the client pays with a credit card, I use a Square reader to take payment.
+- When a client pays for their massage at the time of the service: If the client pays with a credit card, I use a Square reader (or just the Square app on my phone) to take payment.
 I do not retain the clients’ credit card info after the payment is completed.

 What is the legal basis for collecting/processing data: